Hernia Repair and Treatment in Johnson City

 Hernias occur when an organ pushes through an opening in muscle tissue.
 They are typically found in the abdominal wall, but can also affect the upper thigh and groin area.
 The issue will develop as the result of muscle weakness or over-exertion.
 If the hernia is the result of muscle weakness, it may develop over time.
 But, if it happens because of intense physical exertion, it could happen immediately.

 John Lawson Surgical Group provides minimally invasive treatments for all types of hernias.
-Learn about your options and schedule an appointment at our offices in Johnson City and Kingsport, TN today.
+Learn about your options and schedule an appointment at our office in Johnson City today.

 Most Common Types of Hernias